davidmaxxxy/davidmaxxxy/README.md

 To deepen my technical expertise, I completed a **Software Engineering Bootcamp** at **BrainStation**, sharpening my frontend skills (*HTML5, CSS, JavaScript, React.js*) and expanding into backend development (*Node.js, Knex.js, MySQL*).

-I am actively exploring opportunities as a **Software Engineer**, eager to join a dynamic company tackling big problems with innovative solutions, collaborating with a team of industry experts to make a meaningful impact.

 ## 💼 Current Role

 - **Product Lead** at **Cynergy Bank**